matrix-org/synapse/docs/admin_api/user_admin_api.rst

 **Usage**

-A standard request for get a device:
+A standard request to get a device:

 ::